JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Rachel.
 If you must have your own way, sir,” he continued, after a moment’s reflection, “there is no need to go to Frizinghall to-night for a bed.
 It’s to be had nearer than that.
 There’s Hotherstone’s Farm, barely two miles from here.
-You can hardly object to THAT on Miss Rachel’s account,” the old man added slily.
+You can hardly object to _That_ on Miss Rachel’s account,” the old man added slily.
 “Hotherstone lives, Mr. Franklin, on his own freehold.”